Lucien-Piat/FEAther/README.md

 ## Requirements

-To successfully run FEA-ther, please ensure your system meets the following requirements:
+To successfully run FEAther, please ensure your system meets the following requirements:

 ### Software